Shopify/hydrogen-v1/.changeset/two-socks-pretend.md

 '@shopify/hydrogen': patch
 ---

-Fix Hydrogen to not die when client analytics fails to load.
+Fix Hydrogen to not hard fail when client analytics doesn't load.
 Analytics might fail to load due to client-side adblockers.